Dice · Threshold Audit

 • Per-tier RTP is computed by summing over k of (probability of exactly k matches times brand-published multiplier for k matches).

-• Winna's specific per-tier multipliers are pending verification; the hypergeometric probabilities are fixed by the grid size.
+• The specific per-tier multipliers at Winna are pending verification; the hypergeometric probabilities themselves are fixed by the grid size.

-The Winna keno mechanic is the canonical Keno.
+This build is the canonical Keno.
 The fairness layer (HMAC-SHA256 derivation of the 10-ball draw without replacement) is identical to the reference Stake Keno implementation.
-The fairness reproduction routine works the same way at Winna.
+The fairness reproduction routine works the same way on Winna.

-Even though the per-RTP figures are pending, the per-round fairness verification is fully functional at Winna.
-The seven-step routine applies (see our step-by-step replay routine for the cross-brand walkthrough).
-The Winna-specific application:
+Even though the per-RTP figures are pending, the per-round fairness verification is fully functional here.
+The seven-step routine applies (see the step-by-step replay walkthrough for the cross-brand context).
+Winna-specific application below is the practical way to Winna Keno verify fairness for any individual round you play:

-• Open the Winna Keno fairness panel.
+• Open the fairness panel.
 Capture the published server-seed hash before placing a round.

 • Run SHA-256 locally on the revealed seed.
 Result must match the captured commitment.